vumaasha/Atlas/dataset/README.md

 ## 2. Zoomed Vs Normal
 To generate the dataset,

-Download the `zvsn_data.json` file from [Google drive](https://drive.google.com/file/d/1MLbgQrACPvgxQTCP41FaNZr_gomTXkpu/view?usp=sharing) which contains the URLs of manually classified Zoomed & Normal images.
+Download the `zvsn_data.json` file by filling out [this form](https://goo.gl/forms/C1824kjmbuVo7H6H3) which contains the URLs of manually classified Zoomed & Normal images.

 Then, run the following command to download the images from the URLs into their respective 'zoomed' and 'normal' folders on your local machine.